 In most cases, treatment isn’t needed, as bruxism doesn’t always develop into a severe case.
 If there isn’t any present or potential problematic damage, treatment is unnecessary.
 But, should the damage be bad enough, there are a few ways to go about treating it, sometimes depending on the situation and cause of the bruxism.

-You could easily purchase a mouth guard over the counter or you could have a custom mouth guard made by your dentist.
+- Mouth Guards: You could easily purchase a mouth guard over the counter or you could have a custom mouth guard made by your dentist.
 It can help protect your teeth from abrasion and damage, but, over time, they can dislodge from their proper placement.
 In some cases, they can also worsen a person’s bruxism.

-Splints are a dental appliance most often made of hard acrylic and fit snuggly on your upper and lower teeth.
+- Splints: Splints are a dental appliance most often made of hard acrylic and fit snuggly on your upper and lower teeth.
 They’re a little more expensive than mouth guards and are made in either the dental office or laboratory.
 Your dentist can determine if splints are necessary for your bruxism and if they’re they best option for you and your situation.

-If you’ve determined that your bruxism is caused by stress, you may be able to better your bruxism by seeking professional counseling or participating in activities to reduce stress.
+- Stress Management: If you’ve determined that your bruxism is caused by stress, you may be able to better your bruxism by seeking professional counseling or participating in activities to reduce stress.
 Exercise and meditation are helpful practices that will reduce anxiety and stress, which may also reduce the severity of your bruxism.

-As soon as you’re diagnosed with bruxism, you may be able to train your body to break the habit by constantly practicing the proper position for your mouth and jaw.
+- Behavior Therapy: As soon as you’re diagnosed with bruxism, you may be able to train your body to break the habit by constantly practicing the proper position for your mouth and jaw.
 Whenever you can, focus on letting your tongue rest on the roof of your mouth with your teeth slightly apart and your lips closed.
 It can help your body stop clenching your jaw and grinding your teeth habitually.
 When you’re in for your next dental checkup, go ahead and ask your dentist what the best position is for your mouth and jaw.

-Biofeedback can help you change your body’s habit through a series of monitoring procedures and equipment that will help you learn how to conquer your body’s involuntary actions.
+- Biofeedback: Biofeedback can help you change your body’s habit through a series of monitoring procedures and equipment that will help you learn how to conquer your body’s involuntary actions.
 This is especially helpful if you’re having difficulty breaking the habit yourself, giving you the extra push you need to stop grinding your teeth.

-There aren’t really any medications that can help with bruxism.
+- Medication and Botox: There aren’t really any medications that can help with bruxism.
 A muscle relaxant may help, but it’s best to talk to your doctor about it to be sure it’s a proper treatment for your bruxism.
 Sometimes, bruxism is a side effect of other medications and your doctor may prescribe an alternative medication to stop your bruxism.
 Botox have been seen to help people who have severe cases of bruxism, but it requires more research to be confirmed as a proper and effective treatment.